 It is also useful to consider LTV in the context of different custom segments: by the country or language, by the registration date.

 So we looked up all the key metrics for the applications.
-To be truth, they are not only suitable for mobile applications, but also for online games, online shopping, elsewhere.
+To tell you the truth, they are not only suitable for mobile applications, but also for online games, online shopping, elsewhere.

-Follow the dynamics of indicators, understand the reasons for their change in one direction or another, identify and apply the most effective factors.
+Follow the these indicators over time, understand the reasons for their change in one direction or another, identify and apply the most effective factors.

 We wish you the highest ARPU and extended Lifetime.